 - Generating community awareness of the new coordinated intake system

-In order to best carry out the mission to lead a strong and stable system of care to end homelessness in Guilford County, PEH is undergoing a strategic evolution, continuing to examine the CoC in order to align more closely with HUD guidance and overall homeless service system best practices.
-PEH is leading the effort to change the CoC governance structure, separating and re-defining the roles of PEH and the CoC.
-PEH will remain the lead agency and collaborative applicant while management of the CoC will become more peer-driven.
-We anticipate the CoC Governance transition to begin in January of 2017.
+In order to best carry out the mission to lead a strong and stable system of care to end homelessness in Guilford County, in 2017 PEH underwent a strategic evolution, in order to align the CoC more closely with HUD guidance and overall homeless service system best practices.
+PEH led the effort to change the CoC governance structure, separating and re-defining the roles of PEH and the CoC.
+PEH remained the lead agency and collaborative applicant while management of the CoC became more peer-driven.

 Training for staff and caseworkers in the PEH Academy and informal training sessions allows them to gain knowledge of various best practices then put that knowledge to use thereby generating more efficient system performance–housing more clients more rapidly.